ArthurNNN/k8s-spring-ai-workshop/README.md

 </project>

 ```
-14. Build the project using Maven with the Ollama profile:
+15. Build the project using Maven with the Ollama profile:
 ```shell
 mvn clean install -Pollama
 ```
-15. Run the project using Maven with the Ollama profile:
+16. Run the project using Maven with the Ollama profile:
 ```shell
 mvn spring-boot:run -Pollama
 ```
-16. Open a new terminal and test the chatbot using curl:
+17. Open a new terminal and test the chatbot using curl:
 ```shell
 curl -X GET http://localhost:8080/chat/rag/talent-arena/ -H "Content-Type: text/plain" -d "What are the content related to Artificial Intelligence in Talent Arena 2025 ?"
 ```
 </details>
 <details>
-<summary>Optional - starting the PGVector database with testContainer instead of docker-compose</summary>
+<summary>Optional - Start the PGVector database with testContainer instead of docker-compose</summary>

-17. Open the `pom.xml` and add the following dependencies:
+18. Open the `pom.xml` and add the following dependencies:
 ```xml
 <dependencies>
     <!-- TestContainers dependencies -->